Cruise ship docked at Cairns port with Trinity Inlet and rainforest-clad mountains in the background

 Does my ship dock at the terminal or use tenders?

 It depends on the size of your ship.
 Smaller and mid-sized cruise ships dock directly at Trinity Wharf in the city centre.
-Larger ships that cannot navigate the entrance channel anchor in Trinity Bay and tender passengers to Yorkeys Knob, about 20 minutes north of the CBD.
-Check with your cruise line before arrival.
+Larger ships that cannot navigate the entrance channel anchor in Trinity Bay and tender passengers to Yorkeys Knob Cruise Tender Terminal at Half Moon Bay Marina, about 17 km / 20 minutes north of the CBD by shuttle.
+Check with your cruise line well before arrival.

 Can I do a Great Barrier Reef trip in a single port day?